-While writing a Python function, you may need to declare some default parameters, people new to Python may write code like this:
+When writing a Python function, you may need a list as default parameter.
+One may write a function like this:

 def test(q=): q.append(1) return q